 CableCARD ID: This number will be reported in Windows Media Center on the Call your cable company page.
 (Example: 000-298-933-268-5)

 Host ID: This number will be reported in Windows Media Center on the Call your cable company page.
 (Example: 029-000-000-104-7)

 Data ID: This number will be reported in Windows Media Center on the Call your cable company page.
 (Example: 132-028-947-08)

 UnitAddress: You'll find this number on the outside of your CableCARD device.
 (Example: 000-02989-33268-246)

 CableCARD S/N: You'll find this number on the outside of your CableCARD device.
 (Example: NG3549TA0113)

-If you have a Digital Cable Tuner (or another type of digital tuner) but no digital cable service, you may be able to use an antenna to watch and record over-the-air High Definition Television (HDTV) (sometimes referred to as ATSC), standard TV, and digital cable channels that are not encrypted (such as "clear QAM" channels).
+If you have a digital cable tuner (or another type of digital tuner) but no digital cable service, you might be able to use an antenna to watch and record over-the-air high-definition television (HDTV) (sometimes referred to as ATSC), standard TV, and digital cable channels that are not encrypted (such as "clear QAM" channels).

 Some premium digital cable channels might contain protected content that can't be recorded.

 If you upgraded your computer to Windows 7 from Windows Vista, you might be able to preserve your TV signal settings from before the upgrade.

 If Media Center detects previous TV signal settings, you'll see a welcome message asking if you want to set up the TV with the same settings.
 Click Yes, use my previous TV settings, and then click OK.